Open-Science-Community-Saudi-Arabia/OLS3/README.md

 - I hired an artist to draw illustrations about the Open Science in the global South but wasn't good.
 - Trying to make a proposal for [General Authority for Statistics](https://www.stats.gov.sa/en) - examples?
 - Can we divide the next meeting?
+- Change the description of the project in OLS3 webiste
+- The theory of change, map, proposals, website!

 ## My Resources: